cowboy/battlelog-hacks/README.md

 ## What does this script do?

 * Auto-retries server join so you don't have to spam the button.
 To cancel auto-retry, click the "Close" button in the Game Manager error popup.
-* Remembers and auto-re-applies server browser sorting preference.
+* <del>Remembers and auto-re-applies server browser sorting preference.</del> **Fixed!**
+* Automatically selects the first server in the server browser after refreshing or sorting.
 * Prevents the server browser from scrolling to the top of the page on refresh.

 ## What might this script do in the future?